-Context Zone 1 generally includes:
+Context Zone 1 improvements generally include:

 - One travel lane in each direction;

 - Class II buffered bike lanes; and

-- All on-street parking removed except for those in front of the Arroyo Grande police station.
+- All on-street parking removed except for those in front of the Arroyo Grande Police Station.

-Context Zone 2 includes a more complicated mix of land uses and sections and therefore includes three general roadway segments as follows:
+Context Zone 2 includes a more complicated mix of land uses and sections and therefore includes improvements in three general roadway segments as follows:

 - A three-lane section with two travel lanes (one in each direction), a center turn lane, and buffered Class II Bike Lanes with on-street parking southbound between Grand Avenue and Dodson Way.
 In this section, the southbound bike lane has a buffer area on both sides between the parking for the door zone and between the travel lane. - A brief section south of Dodson Way has a three-lane segment with a bike lane northbound, and a Class IV parking-protected bike lane southbound.
-Four on street parking spaces are provided southbound in front of the Arroyo Grande Optometry building at Dodson Way. - The third typical cross-section is between Dodson Way and Fair Oaks Boulevard.
-Also proposes a three-lane segment with two travel lanes, a center turn lane, and Class II Buffered Bike Lanes northbound and southbound, where achievable.
+Four on street parking spaces are provided southbound in front of the Arroyo Grande Optometry building at Dodson Way.

+The third typical cross-section is between Dodson Way and Fair Oaks Boulevard and also proposes a three-lane segment with two travel lanes, a center turn lane, and Class II Buffered Bike Lanes northbound and southbound, where achievable.

-Context Zone 3 generally includes:
+Context Zone 3 improvements generally include: